‘Defined benefits’ – why you definitely need pension advice

 Ricky points out that the ‘signed letter’ providers want is just the end of the process, not the process itself.
 ‘Clients tell me their providers have asked for this letter from me.
 What the provider hasn’t made clear is that this letter is confirmation that they have received full, regulated and independent advice.
 Obviously, I can’t sign the letter unless I’ve given that advice.’

-Why the DIY method doesn’t work
+Why the DIY approach to pensions doesn’t work

 But what if you have a final salary pension, have done all the research yourself, and concluded that you definitely want to transfer it?
 Why won’t an IFA simply sign off on your decision without charging you for their own advice?